The new school season approaches quickly and, once again, as they do every year, first-year college students in Boston get Storrowed.

 Several things happen when you get Storrowed:

-- Everything stops.
-The truck, you, and all the traffic behind you.
+- Everything stops: the truck, you, and all the traffic behind you.
 Getting Storrowed creates a monumental traffic jam.
-No one will forgive you.
-This is a great way to learn about Boston drivers first-hand.
+No one will forgive you or cut you some slack.
+You will learn about Boston drivers first-hand.

 - The bridge or tunnel will sustain damage.

 - You’re going to get a ticket.
 A wicked big ticket.
-It’s going to cost you.
+It will cost you.

 - You’re going to have to pay the rental company for damages to their truck.
 Big, honking damages.

-- Some of your precious goods just might end up all over the roadway.
-No one will swerve to avoid them.
-Storrow Drive is narrow.
+- Some of your precious goods just might end up scattered all over the roadway.
+No one will swerve to avoid them on the narrow parkway.
 Bye-bye guitar.

-- You’re going to have to explain to Dad and Mom how their brilliant child could be so stupid.
+- Dad and Mom will want to know how their brilliant child could be so stupid.

 Other Streets to Avoid